Franciscan Brothers Generalate,

 KAMAGUT – Patrician Brothers

-• Working with a total of 65 target household as of to date since 2016.
+• Working with a total of 65 target households to date since 2016.

-• Households are able to generate some income from vegetable and small livestock sales
+• Households can generate some income from vegetable and small livestock sales

 Read More